MCPHub LabRegistryjgravelle/jdatamunch-mcp

 How it works

-jDataMunch parses local CSV and Excel files using a streaming, single-pass pipeline:
+jDataMunch parses local CSV, Excel, Parquet, and JSONL files using a streaming, single-pass pipeline:

 โ†’ Streaming parser (never loads full file into memory)